Humanitarian immigration relief

 Relationship Evidence

-Marriage, birth, residence, good-faith relationship, and shared-life evidence relevant to a VAWA analysis.
+Marriage, birth, residence, and shared-life records that may help prove a VAWA case.

 Law-Enforcement Cooperation